wp-plugins/playbuzz/readme.txt

 * Verified compatibility with WordPress 3.8.2
 * Added new categories!
 * Separate control for Comments and Share Buttons (Previous Social settings is obsolete)
-* Websites with top floating bars can now set margin for playbuzz score bar
+* Websites with top floating bars can now set margin for Playbuzz score bar

 = 0.1.5 =
 * Bug fix - allow to embed code in post and pages (not only posts)